- About Us

-As the new President/CEO for the Harrison County Community Foundation, Julie Moorman is looking forward to continuing the great work that that foundation has done and in leading the foundation into this next chapter of their history.
-She looks forward to working in partnership with the Board of Directors, staff, donors, and community leaders to continue to make Harrison County a great place to live, work and raise a family.
+As the new President & CEO at the Harrison County Community Foundation, Julie Moorman is looking forward to continuing the great work that the foundation has done and to leading the foundation into this next chapter of its history.
+She looks forward to partnering with the Board of Directors, staff, donors and community leaders to continue to make Harrison County a great place to live, work and raise a family.

-Julie brings with her 17 years of experience in the field of non-profit management.
+Julie brings with her 17 years of experience in the field of nonprofit management.
 Most recently, Julie served as the Executive Director for Communities In Schools of Clark County, a nonprofit agency that provides academic support, mental health resources and basic needs to at-risk students.
-As the Executive Director she oversaw finances, grant management, fund development, marketing, programs and daily operations.
-During her four years of leadership, the organization increased their number of sites, serving more students during the school day and in after-school programs.
+As the Executive Director, she oversaw finances, grant management, fund development, marketing, programs and daily operations.
+During her four years of leadership, the organization increased its number of sites, serving more students during the school day and in after-school programs.

 Julie’s career background includes working for the Girl Scouts of Kentuckiana for 13 years, including the position of Regional Director where she managed a staff of 10 and a volunteer support team to oversee operations in an 18 county region serving both sides of the river.

 Julie is a graduate of Heidelberg College, where she received her Bachelor of Arts degree in Business Administration and Public Relations.
 She earned her Master of Science degree in Higher Education from Southern Illinois University in Carbondale, Illinois.
 Julie grew up in a big family in Dayton, Ohio.

 She has also held leadership positions in Student Affairs in both Kentucky and Illinois at major universities.
 Julie served as the Chair for the Nonprofit Roundtable with One Southern Indiana, providing resources to other non-profit leaders.